-Everything about Chateau Bellevue St. Emilion, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Bellevue St. Emilion with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Bellevue History, Overview

 Chateau Bellevue in Saint Emilion is known to have great terroir.
 The ancient Romans were aware of this.
 In fact, when walking the vineyards, it’s easy to spot remains of the original plantings left by ancient Roman vintners.
 The rebirth Chateau Bellevue begins in the 17th century.

 At that time, the Fief de Bellevue, took charge of the vineyard As was the custom of the day, he renamed the Bordeaux vineyard using his name.
 The property remained in the hands of the same family from 1642 until Chateau Bellevue changed hands in 1938, when the vineyard was purchased by the de Coninck family along, with the Pradel de Lavaux family as a joint venture.

 Starting with the 2000 vintage at Chateau Bellevue, the dynamic duo of Bordeaux, Nicolas Thienpont and Stéphane Derenoncourt were hired to turn the estate around.

 That was the first vintage in ages showing how good Chateau Bellevue could be.
 In late 2007, a 50% stake in the 5.90 hectare vineyard of Chateau Bellevue was purchased by the de Bouard family, owners of Chateau Angelus, which is located almost adjacent to the property.